streetprophet90/Professional-Portfolio/24-Flash-Card/README.md

 3. Flip the flashcards to reveal their translations.
 4. Click the "I Know It" button for words or phrases that you know to remove them from the learning list.

+## Contributions

+Contributions are welcome!
+If you find any bugs, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This README provides an overview of the Flashy flashcard application, its features, how to use it, requirements, file structure, usage instructions, contributions, and license information.